Are Older Women Restricted to Teaching (‘Only’?) Young Women? A Close Look at Titus 2:3-5

 TRANSLATION

 I include Paul’s instruction about older men, just for the context.
 The target verses are vv.
 3-5.
-Paul is writing to his apprentice or helper, Titus, and he was sent to Crete to shore up the churches there.
+Paul is writing to his apprentice or helper, Titus, and he was left on Crete to shore up the churches there.

 1 Σὺ δὲ λάλει ἃ πρέπει τῇ ὑγιαινούσῃ διδασκαλίᾳ.